Hazard ratio: The hazard ratio and survival

 Hazard ratios are often treated as a ratio of death probabilities.
-For example, a hazard ratio of 2 is thought to mean that a group has twice the chance of dying than a comparison group.
-In the Cox-model, this can be shown to translate to the following relationship between group survival functions: $S_1(t) = S_0(t)^r$ (where r is the hazard ratio).
+For example, a hazard ratio of 2 may mistakenly be thought to mean that a group has twice the chance of dying than a comparison group.
+To see why this is wrong, we consider a case when the proportional hazard assumption holds.
+In that case the hazard ratio can be shown to translate to the following relationship between group survival functions: $S_1(t) = S_0(t)^r$ (where r is the hazard ratio).
 Therefore, with a hazard ratio of 2, if $S_0(t) = 0.2$ (20% survived at time t), $S_1(t) = 0.2^2 = 0.04$ (4% survived at t).
 The corresponding death probabilities are 0.8 and 0.96.
-It should be clear that the hazard ratio is a relative measure of effect and tells us nothing about absolute risk.
+It should be clear that the hazard ratio is a relative measure of effect and is not a measure of absolute risk.

 While hazard ratios allow for hypothesis testing, they should be considered alongside other measures for interpretation of the treatment effect, e.g. the ratio of median times (median ratio) at which treatment and control group participants are at some endpoint.
 If the analogy of a race is applied, the hazard ratio is equivalent to the odds that an individual in the group with the higher hazard reaches the end of the race first.
 The probability of being first can be derived from the odds, which is the probability of being first divided by the probability of not being first: